18. Beamforming & DOA¶

 Receiving a Signal¶

-Let’s use the Steering Vector concept to simulate a signal arriving at an array.
+Let’s use the steering vector concept to simulate a signal arriving at an array.
 For a transmit signal we’ll just use a tone for now:

 import numpy as np